What is Ashtanga Vinyasa?

 - Sign in before class, as part of the ritual.

-- Roll out your mat in line with others, and square to the shape of the room.
+- Roll out your mat in a staggered line with others, and square to the shape of the room.
 This will help you stay balanced as you practice.

 - If you can make space for someone else, please do.
 People are usually shy about asking.